apache/beam/devtools/JenkinsOnDocker/README.md

 **WARNING: Not for production use.**

-*INFO: Changing admin credentials is adviced.*
+*INFO: Changing admin credentials is advised.*

 You can utilize scripts in this folder to build Docker container with Jenkins, pre-installed plugin and some basic configuration.